michaelsharman/chapter31_source/source/_posts/2012-07-05-concatenating-values-into-a-single-column-with-mysql-group_concat.markdown

 ![](/images/uploads/2012/07/Screen-shot-2012-07-06-at-6.50.45-AM.png)

 But now the application has to handle the grouping, not a huge problem by any means.
 Also don't get me wrong...this is where you normally would want to do this (sql is a data retrieval language and in most instances shouldn't be handling presentation aspects).
-However, if I just wanted to display a list of stages (categories), I can use [group_concat](http://dev.mysql.com/doc/refman/5.0/en/group-by-functions.html#function_group-concat) to make life a litte easier.
+However, if I just wanted to display a list of stages (categories), I can use [group_concat](http://dev.mysql.com/doc/refman/5.0/en/group-by-functions.html#function_group-concat) to make life a little easier.

 ``` sql
 SELECT sy.title as course, group_concat(st.stage ORDER BY st.stage) as stage